Mairafasteam/Mairafasteam/README.md

 - 👋 Hi, I’m Jamilu Abdulrazak @Mairafasteam
-- 👀 I’m interested in ...Coding,
+- 👀 I’m interested in ...Coding and Programming Language
 - 🌱 I’m currently learning ...Html, Css, Javascript, Php,Python etc.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...you can contact me via email address at mairafas.info@gmail.com

 <!---
 Mairafasteam/Mairafasteam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.